 This has become a favorite side dish in our house, and the only way the boys really enjoy eating cauliflower.
 This is super, super easy - if you have a food processor, especially.
 I started hearing about people using mashed cauliflower as a substitute for potatoes when I began to eat more low-carb this summer, and this is the recipe I came up with.
 I think it tastes great, and the mouth feel is creamy and amazing.
 And it's much healthier than potatoes!
 It's yummy on its own, or with some ki

 For me, cooking pork chops is often a bit frustrating because today’s pork is so lean that the result is often very dry.
 Here’s an easy way to create succulent chops and a yummy sauce all in your slow cooker with very little labor.
 I love having dinner cooking in my Crock Pot - gives me kind of a smug feeling all day (as opposed to that nagging “what am I gonna fix for dinner?” playing in the back of my mind).

-6-10 center-cut pork chops, trimmed (quantity depends on size of the chops and the number of people you are feeding)
+6-10 center-cut pork chops, trimmed (quantity depends on size of the

 I have a few simple guidelines for the food I like to cook at home.